sysid/mcp-cli/README.md

 1 | system    | You are an intelligent assistant capable of using t...
 2 | user      | What tables are available in the database?
 3 | assistant | Let me check for you.
-4 | assistant | [Tool call: list_tables]
 ...

-> /conversation 4
-Message #4 (Role: assistant)
-[Tool call: list_tables]
-Tool Calls:
-  1. ID: call_list_tables_12345678, Type: function, Name: list_tables
-     Arguments: {}

 > /save conversation.json
 Conversation saved to conversation.json

 > /compact
 Conversation history compacted with summary.
-Summary:
-The user asked about database tables, and I listed the available tables (users, products, orders, categories).
-The user then asked about the number of users, and I queried the database to find there are 873 users.
 ```

 ## 📦 Dependencies